Supervisor: Dr Rowena Packer, Dr Zoe Belshaw (PDSA)

 Applicants should have experience or an interest in qualitative research methods.

 This can be taken full-time over 12 months or part-time over two years (12months FTE).
-The project commences in October 2020 (or the option of April 2021 if part-time), based at RVC's Hawkshead campus, although much of this project can be conducted remotely.
+The project commences in October 2021, based at RVC's Hawkshead campus, although much of this project can be conducted remotely.

 This is currently a self-funded project.
 The MRes student will be expected to pay for their course fees and living expenses.
 The student will cover some of the project costs (e.g. training at external courses in qualitative methods, transcriptions cost, to a maximum of ~£2500; however, the supervisory team are currently applying for grant funding to try to cover part of these costs.